JimHotchkiss/tech-hub/README.md

         i.) 'resetNavbar()' - resets the HTML in the navbar ii.) 'resetFeature()' - resets the HTML in the feature section iii) 'renderNewLandingPage()' - this calls an instance of the class Landing page
+# FilterSelection class
+9.)
+FilterSelection class has three instance methods - This class is currently called in the Feature class
+    a.) filterCcu filters throught the components that fetched when the Feature component loads, and finds the ccu that the user has selected b.) filterMonitor performs the same task
+    c.) filterSpecialty aslo filters and find the data of the selected specialty

 // Note: 1/15/21 Started to build a 'updateNavbar' module.
 Not sure if it will keep